Missing Child Policy

 The following actions are in place to ensure as great a safety level as can be reasonably be managed.

-- All children are to be signed in by a parent/carer
+- All children are to be signed in and out by Elite member of staff

 - Anybody with a Dentist / Doctor / Orthodontist / hospital appointment etc during the day will need to be signed out and then signed back in upon returning if they are to return.